rust-lib-project/calibur/README.md

 ### Clean and simple architecture

-RocksDB is a common data engine for multiple kinds of database, and one of the most important application among them is MyRocks, which is the kernel engine to replace InnoDB in MySQL.
-Obviously, most users in RocksDB community do not need a transaction engine for MySQL, we just want a simple but well-perform KV engine.
+RocksDB is a common data engine for multiple kinds of database, and one of the most important applications among them is MyRocks, which is the kernel engine to replace InnoDB in MySQL.
+Obviously, most users in RocksDB community do not need a transaction engine for MySQL, we just want a simple but well-performed KV engine.
 The RocksDB has merged so many features which we may never enable them and they made this project hard to maintain.
-I want to build a simple database which is easy to maintain for simple KV application.
+I want to build a simple engine which is easy to maintain for simple KV application.

 ### Better support for asynchronous IO